sanjayankur31/ankursinha.in/content/20171225-managing-tasks-time-and-making-sure-one-takes-a-break-integrating-taskwarrior-timewarrior-and-gnome-pomodoro.rst

     #!/usr/bin/env python2
     # API is here: https://taskwarrior.org/docs/hooks.html
-    # To be saved at ~/.task/hooks/on-modify.gnome-pomodoro
+    # To be saved at ~/.task/hooks/on-modify.01-gnome-pomodoro to ensure it is
+    # run after the timewarrior hook, which should be saved as
+    # ~/.task/hooks/on-modify.00-timewarrior
+    # Otherwise, this is run before which then runs the Gnome-Pomodoro actions
+    # things get quite messy!
     import json
     import os
     import sys